Fine-tune with the API or CLI

 Integer

-If "validation_file_ids" is not set, the automatically split validation set will have a maximum of 1,000 samples.
+When "validation_file_ids" is not set, the validation set that is automatically split by Model Studio contains a maximum of 1,000 entries.

-This parameter is ignored if "validation_file_ids" is set.
+This parameter has no effect when "validation_file_ids" is set.

 split